37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Shelob.

-Why it stumps people: Ungoliant looms large for anyone who knows the First Age.
-She’s the primordial spider, Shelob’s ancestor, and the name carries more weight.
-The two blur together in memory.
-Shelob is the one who lives in Cirith Ungol and stings Frodo.
-Ungoliant devoured the Two Trees of Valinor long before Frodo was born.
+Two giant spiders, and the bigger name wins out.
+Ungoliant looms over anyone who knows the First Age.
+She’s the primordial spider, Shelob’s ancestor, and the heavier name.
+So the two blur.
+Shelob is the one lurking in Cirith Ungol who stings Frodo.
+Ungoliant devoured the Two Trees of Valinor ages before Frodo was even born.

 22. What is the Elvish name for Mount Doom?
 (Medium)